jvandemo/generator-angular2-library/README.md

 to automatically create all `*.js`, `*.d.ts` and `*.metadata.json` files in the `dist/` directory.

+## TypeScript config

+The generates creates 2 TypeScript config files:

+- `tsconfig.json` is used to configure your editor during development and is not used for building your library
+- `src/tsconfig.es5.json` is used by the Angular compiler to build the files in the `dist` directory when you run `npm run build`

 ## Linting your code

 Everything comes pre-configured with tslint and codelyzer support.
 To lint your code: